LisaPMunich/meet-up-app/README.md

 ### FEATURE 1: USER SHOULD BE ABLE TO FILTER EVENTS BY CITY

 #### Scenario 1:
-Given the user hasn’t searched for any city,
+Given the user hasn’t searched for any city, <br>
-When they open the app,
+When they open the app, <br>
 Then they should see a list of all upcoming events.

 #### Scenario 2:
-Given the main page is open,
+Given the main page is open, <br>
-When the user starts typing in the city textbox,
+When the user starts typing in the city textbox, <br>
 Then they should see a list of cities (suggestions) that match what they’ve typed.

 #### Scenario 3:
-Given the user was typing “Munich” in the city textbox and the list of suggested cities is being displayed, When the user selects a city from the list,
+Given the user was typing “Munich” in the city textbox <br>
+and the list of suggested cities is being displayed, <br>
+When the user selects a city from the list, <br>
-Then their city should be changed to that city and the user should receive a list of upcoming events in that city.
+Then their city should be changed to that city <br>
+and the user should receive a list of upcoming events in that city.

 ### FEATURE 2: USER SHOULD SEE MORE/LESS DETAILS ON AN EVENT

 #### Scenario 1:
-Given a city or number of events has been selected , When a list of events is being displayed,
+Given a city or number of events has been selected,  <br>
+When a list of events is being displayed, <br>
 Then the single event details are collapsed by default.

 #### Scenario 2:
-Given a list of events is being displayed,
+Given a list of events is being displayed, <br>
-When the user clicks on a "show details" button of one event, Then more details of the selected event are displayed.
+When the user clicks on a "show details" button of one event, <br>
+Then more details of the selected event are displayed.

 #### Scenario 3:
-Given details of one selected event have been displayed, When the user clicks on a "hide details" button in the event details view, Then the detailed view collapses to hide the details again.
+Given details of one selected event have been displayed, <br>
+When the user clicks on a "hide details" button in the event details view, <br>
+Then the detailed view collapses to hide the details again.

 ### FEATURE 3: USER SHOULD BE ABLE TO SPECIFY NUMBER OF EVENTS PER CITY

 #### Scenario 1:
-Given the user has selected a city,
+Given the user has selected a city, <br>
-When they have not specified a number of events to be displayed, Then the search box underneath the city textbox will contain the default value of 32.
+When they have not specified a number of events to be displayed, <br>
+Then the search box underneath the city textbox will contain the default value of 32.

 #### Scenario 2:
-Given the user has selected a city,
+Given the user has selected a city, <br>
-When they click into the search box underneath,
+When they click into the search box underneath, <br>
 Then they can type in a number to specify the number of events to show.

 ### FEATURE 4: USER SHOULD BE ABLE TO USE THE APP WHEN OFFLINE

 #### Scenario 1:
-Given the user has viewed content in the app while online, When they are offline and the data has been cached, They can revisit this content.
+Given the user has viewed content in the app while online, <br>
+When they are offline and the data has been cached, <br>
+They can revisit this content.

 #### Scenario 2:
-Given the user has viewed content in the app while online, When they are offline and change the settings for city or time range, They will be shown error messages.
+Given the user has viewed content in the app while online, <br>
+When they are offline and change the settings for city or time range,  <br>
+They will be shown error messages.

 ### FEATURE 5: USER SHOULD BE ABLE TO SEE VISUALIZED DATA ON THE EVENTS

 #### Scenario 1:
-Given a list of events is being displayed,
+Given a list of events is being displayed, <br>
-When the user clicks on a "show charts" button,
+When the user clicks on a "show charts" button, <br>
 Then they will be able to see a chart visualizing either the number of events by city (bar graph) or the topics of events in all cities (cake chart).

 ## Technical Requirements (according to Project Brief)